Mental Health Triage

 What You Will Learn

-• Determine the nature, severity and immediacy of the required response when a student or students is/are in crisis including an imminent threat, acute distress, sub-acute and/or chronic concerns and associated response protocol
+• Determine the nature, severity and urgency of the required response when a student or students is/are in crisis including an imminent threat, acute distress, sub-acute and/or chronic concerns and associated response protocol

-• Understand the importance of individual versus group mental health issues and the challenges associated with each
+• Differentiate individual versus group mental health issues and the challenges associated with each

-• Recognize chronic, sub-acute mental health concerns among students as well as understand appropriate risk measures and referral outcomes
+• Identify chronic, sub-acute and acute mental health concerns among students as well as understand appropriate risk measures and referral outcomes

-• Use appropriate response patterns and protocols to ensure student safety
+• Identify appropriate response patterns and protocols to ensure student safety

 Instructors